FBHS-CS1/cs1_guiding_questions/Unit11/11_2_Exercises/11_2_2_2/README.md

 <details><summary>So, what do you do?</summary>

-> Create a local variable called `centerOfCell` and assign its value using the hint.
+> Create a local variable called `centerXOfCell` and assign its value using the hint.

+> Create another local variable called `centerYOfCell` and assign its value using the hint (what will be different?)
 </details>
 </details>
 </details>